Let’s discuss the phrase, “shit from shinola”. This is one of those phrases I grew up hearing amidst casual grown-up parent talk.

 “That’s shit on your shoe!”
 And more laughter would follow.

 “Shit I got cast as Moses in the camp play!”
 I was on fire and Eliza loved it.
-I had her laughing at every prayer and while I might have been cursing myself straight to a doomed afterlife of taking the Lord’s name in vain, I eventually got to sing “Bridge Over Troubled Water” with her.
+I had her laughing at every prayer and while I might have been cursing myself straight into a doomed afterlife for taking the Lord’s name in vain, Eliza eventually agreed to sing “Bridge Over Troubled Water” with me at the camp talent show.
+As we twirled around the stage to the sweet, sweet sounds of the folksy guitar, I caught her giant teeth glistening under the spotlight.

 But at the end of the summer session, after having worked hard to turn into a verbal wastebasket, it wasn’t me who Eliza went into the woods with to “say goodbye”.
 It was shit-faced Adam.